Your Southern AZ COVID-19 PM Update for Wednesday, May 20: What We've Covered Today

-We've passed the threshold, and we're officially halfway through.
-Let's see what we've covered today and what we look have to look forward to for the rest of the week.

-The number of confirmed coronavirus cases in Arizona reached 14,897 as of Wednesday, May 20, according to the morning report from the Arizona Department of Health Services.
+The number of confirmed coronavirus cases in Arizona topped 15,000 as of Thursday, May 21, according to the morning report from the Arizona Department of Health Services.

-The University of Arizona has launched a new webinar series aimed at analyzing the ways COVID-19 has impacted the university, the state, and the entire world, and what our post-pandemic future might look like.

-The Pima County Board of Supervisors yesterday delayed revising new regulations added to the county health code to help prevent a COVID-19 outbreak as the state reopens for business during the pandemic.
+As the COVID-19 pandemic disrupted an untold number of events and businesses throughout the nation, the census continued quietly in the background.

+For many musicians and performers out of work due to COVID-19, virtual performances have served as a mild bandage.
+But while performing in front of webcams may help ease the quarantine time, it doesn't replicate the community engagement found around Tucson’s stages and venues.

 COVID-19 symptoms typically occur two to 14 days after exposure, and include headache, fever, cough, shortness of breath, or a loss of taste and smell, according to the CDC.
 However, some cases of the virus are entirely asymptomatic.
 Practices to avoid infection include social distancing (of at least six feet), washing your hands, avoiding unnecessary trips, and not touching your face.
 If you think you have been exposed to COVID-19 and develop a fever, cough, or difficulty breathing, speak with a healthcare provider for medical advice.